AlexDev404/AlexDev404/README.md

 <br>

-I'm currently looking for a good job to do.
-You can find my resume [here](#).
+I'm not currently looking for a job, as I don't feel like I'm ready for that yet.
 These projects here are simply practice for when I go into the real world and implement **`SyNBIOSis`**, a programming platform for the mind.
 <!--
 **AlexDev404/AlexDev404** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.